 Located about 45 miles from downtown Miami in Broward County, Parkland has 22 neighborhoods and was incorporated as a city in 1963.
 At seven square miles, the city of Parkland is mostly residential, with many homes situated on multiple acres of land with horse stalls in the back because of its equestrian-loving residents.

 Though the city is quickly growing, it still maintains its small-town flavor.
 This city is known for its zoning laws, which are designed to maintain and protect the unique character of the city.

 Tthere were no stores in Parkland until the early 2000s, but all of that changed with the Shoppes of Parkland, a small shopping center anchored by BJ’s Wholesale Club.
 But Parkland isn’t overrun by shopping or attractions, for that matter.

 For family fun, there are places such as Monkey Joe’s in nearby Coral Springs, Sugar Sand Park in Boca Raton and Coconut Cove Water Park, also in Boca Raton.

 Schools in Parkland

-And Parkland has three public elementary schools, and one private school, Mary Help of Christians School.
-Check out all of Parkland’s schools here.
+And Parkland has three public elementary schools and one private school, Mary Help of Christians School.

 Homes in Parkland

 This urban neighborhood is located in the downtown area of Miami, directly south of the historic Central Business District.
-Brickell is Miami’s and South Florida’s major financial district, and one of the largest in the U.S. It was founded in the mid-19th century and grew to become Miami’s “Millionaire’s Row,” lined with lavish mansions.
+It is a great area to explore by bike or on foot and has a score of 94 for walkability and 83 for biking.
+Brickell is Miami’s and South Florida’s major financial district and one of the largest in the U.S. It was founded in the mid-19th century and grew to become Miami’s “Millionaire’s Row,” lined with lavish mansions.